-Ms. Bonk’s practice focuses on various forms of complex commercial litigation, including antitrust, right of publicity, and class action and multidistrict litigation matters for clients in the media, technology, automotive parts, energy, and other industries.
-In the bankruptcy litigation area, Ms. Bonk’s experience includes multiple adversary proceedings and contested matters, such as contract rejection disputes and litigation by unsecured creditor committees.
-Ms. Bonk also has extensive experience in large-scale electronic discovery management in class action, multidistrict litigation, and bankruptcy proceedings.
+Cameron has experience in all stages of litigation, especially trial.
+On behalf of both plaintiffs and defendants, she has prepared for and played major roles in a number of jury trials in courts around the United States, as well as crafted mock trial exercises of varying structures.
+In the bankruptcy litigation area, Cameron’s experience includes multiple adversary proceedings and contested matters, such as contract rejection and recharacterization disputes and litigation adverse to unsecured creditor committees.
+Cameron also has extensive experience in large-scale electronic discovery management in commercial litigation, class action, multidistrict litigation, and bankruptcy proceedings.

-Prior to joining Weil, Ms. Bonk was an intern at the U.S. Department of Justice, Antitrust Division.
-She received her J.D. from the University of California, Berkeley, School of Law where she was a teaching assistant for both the L.L.M. program and the legal research and writing program, as well as the Executive Editor of the Berkeley Journal of Employment and Labor Law.
-Ms. Bonk received her B.A., magna cum laude, from the University of Washington, where she majored in Law, Societies & Justice, with Honors.
+Prior to joining Weil, Cameron was an intern at the U.S. Department of Justice, Antitrust Division.
+She received her J.D. from the University of California, Berkeley School of Law where she was a teaching assistant for both the L.L.M. program and the legal research and writing program, as well as the Executive Editor of the Berkeley Journal of Employment and Labor Law.
+Cameron received her B.A., magna cum laude, from the University of Washington, where she majored in Law, Societies & Justice, with Honors.